 - Registration and enforcement of foreign decrees

-At the Law Office of Aaron D. Bundy, we're well-versed in the various laws governing these types of cases, including the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which is designed to discourage interstate parental kidnapping and promote uniform jurisdiction and enforcement provisions for interstate child custody and visitation.
+At Bundy Law, we're well-versed in the various laws governing these types of cases, including the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which is designed to discourage interstate parental kidnapping and promote uniform jurisdiction and enforcement provisions for interstate child custody and visitation.

 Relocating With Your Child